DataStax-Academy/zdm-scenario-katapod/step8.md

 docker logs -f zdm-proxy-container
 ```

-Now get to the console in the `zdm-ansible-container`: you will have to alter
+Now get to the console running in the ZDM Ansible container (`zdm-ansible-console`): you will have to alter
 the proxy settings and issue a "rolling update" of the proxy machines (a notional
 concept in this case, since there is a single proxy, but that's the idea).